sgryphon/kubernetes-ipv6/README.md

 Address: 2001:db8:1234:5678:8:3:0:d3ef
 ```

-Create a staging ingress for the dashboard, with annotations to use the cert-manager issuer we created, and that the back end protocol is HTTPS:
+Create a staging ingress for the dashboard, with annotations to use the cert-manager issuer we created, and that the back end protocol is HTTPS.
+There are many other annotations you can use to configure the nginx ingress, https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/.

 ```bash
 cat <<EOF | sudo tee dashboard-ingress-staging.yaml